 As a business owner, it’s your job to see the big picture and tie results to your vision for your company.
 If you plan on outsourcing your calls, you need to take steps to ensure that it doesn’t have a negative impact on the company culture you have worked to build and protect.

 A positive work culture leads to a higher level of productivity, so you don’t want to do anything to jeopardize this.
 Here are the two most common ways that outsourcing can negatively affect company culture:

 - Employees may feel as though they are being replaced.

 - It will disrupt/change the workflow of the company which can cause confusion.

 Outsourcing doesn’t always have a negative impact on company culture, but it is wise to protect against any misunderstandings or confusion before it happens.

-Expert tip: Outsourcing doesn’t always have a negative impact on company culture, but it is wise to protect against any misunderstandings or confusion before they occur.
-Hold a brown bag lunch or town hall meeting with your team and explain your reasoning for wanting to outsource.
+Pro Tip: Hold a brown bag lunch or town hall meeting with your team and explain your reasoning for wanting to outsource.
 This typically means discussing your decision with any employees who could be impacted.
 Allowing them to ask questions and laying out the plan will keep everyone on the same page and clicking when you do decide to make the change.